thayton/thayton.github.io/_drafts/iterating-through-dynamic-select-options-with-selenium.md

     return lambda driver: elem_updated(driver)
 {% endhighlight %}

-So now we can do something like the following to select a state and wait for the district options to load:
+Now we can do something like the following to select a state and then wait for the district options to load:

 {% highlight python %}